tscott12331/volunteer-board/README.md

-# 🌟 StepUp — Volunteer Connection Platform
+# 🌟 StepUp - A Volunteer Connection Platform

 ### A Project for the **SOSE Hackathon @ CSUN**

 StepUp is a web application designed to make volunteering easier, smarter, and more accessible.
-Our mission is to **bridge the gap between volunteers and organizations** — empowering individuals to give back to their communities while helping nonprofits efficiently manage volunteer opportunities.
+Our mission is to **bridge the gap between volunteers and organizations** - empowering individuals to give back to their communities while helping nonprofits efficiently manage volunteer opportunities.

 ---